Hazot/Animal-Detection-and-Generalization/README.md

    or download it manually.

+2. Download and extract the dataset directly into the project folder.
+Make sure to have the following folders:
+- eccv_18_all_images_sm
+- eccv_18_annotation_files
-2. Load the virtual environment librairies using:
+4. Load the virtual environment librairies using:

     ```
     python -m pip install -r requirements.txt
     ```
-3. Open the main_notebook.ipynb and simply execute the cells sequentially.
+5. Open the main_notebook.ipynb and simply execute the cells sequentially.

 ## Examples of experiments